filecoin-project/FIPs/FIPS/fip-xxxx-precommit-deposit.md

 sector quality of 10 (i.e. full of verified deals), _regardless of sector content_.
 Leave the initial pledge value, due when the sector is proven, unchanged.

+Change the `miner.SectorPreCommitOnChainInfo` structure to
+- remove the `DealWeight` and `VerifiedDealWeight` fields, and
+- add an `UnsealedCID` field.

-Remove the call to `market.VerifyDealsForActivation` during sector pre-commit, and deprecate that method from the market actor.
+During sector pre-commit change the call to `market.VerifyDealsForActivation` to

-Move the DealID exists check and the cumulative size of deals check to `market.ActivateDeals` (called during `ProveCommit(Aggregate)`) and fail individual sectors if checks are unsuccessful.
+- validate the deals, and
+- compute and return each sector's unsealed CID, and
+- no longer compute or return deal weight.

+Store the unsealed CID in the `SectorPreCommitOnChainInfo`.
+(This mechanism matches the future schema and flow of committing to the unsealed CID during pre-commit, while retaining the ergonomic deal-validity checks, which will be removed later).

+During sector prove-commit, remove the invocation to `market.ComputeDataCommitment`, and deprecate that method.
+The data commitment was calculated while validating deals during pre-commit.
+This provides a net gas saving.

-Change the parameters and return type of `market.ActivateDeals` to match those of the deprecated `market.VerifyDealsForActivation`, so that the market actors returns the deal weights to the miner while activating deals (and also [supports batching](https://github.com/filecoin-project/specs-actors/issues/474)).
+Change the parameters and return type of `market.ActivateDeals` to match the prior types of `market.VerifyDealsForActivation`, so that the market actor returns the deal weights to the miner while activating deals (and also [supports batching](https://github.com/filecoin-project/specs-actors/issues/474)).

 ## Design Rationale